mtihlenfield/wifi_map/README.md

 If you don't have a wireless card that supports monitor mode you can still run wifi_map in pcap mode.
 In pcap mode wifi_map will read 802.11 traffic from a provided pcap file and build a visualization by "replaying" the traffic.
 There are a few pcap files in the pcap_samples directory that you can use to test it out.

-**Note: wifi_map uses scapy read through pcap files. scapy takes a decent amount of time to process the file before it starts providing packets.
+**Note: wifi_map uses scapy to read through pcap files. scapy takes a decent amount of time to process the file before it starts providing packets.
 The larger the file the longer it takes.
 This just means that it might take a second before traffic starts showing up in the browser client.
 Just give it a minute and things should start popping up.**

 To run in sniff mode: